Shami out of Bangladesh ODIs due to shoulder injury, Umran Malik to replace him | Sports-Games

 ''Fast bowler Mohd.
 Shami sustained a shoulder injury during a training session in the lead up to the ODI series against Bangladesh.
 He is currently under the supervision of the BCCI Medical Team at the NCA, Bengaluru and will not be able to take part in the three-match series.
 The All-India Senior Selection Committee has named Umran Malik as Shami's replacement,'' BCCI Secretary Jay Shah said in a press release.
 The extent of Shami's injury is not known yet.

 Umran Malik is one of the fastest bowlers in world cricket.
 He made his ODI debut recently in New Zealand where he played two games and claimed two wickets.
-Shami himself posted a picture of getting treatment on his bowling shoulder at a medical facility but later deleted his tweet.
+Shami himself posted a picture of getting treatment on his bowling shoulder at a medical facility but later deleted his tweet before re-posting it.

 ''Injury, in general, teaches you to appreciate every moment.
 I've had my share of injuries throughout my career.
 It's humbling.
 It gives you perspective.
-No matter how many times I've been hurt, I've learned from that injury and come back even more stronger,'' he had tweeted before deleting the post.
+No matter how many times I've been hurt, I've learned from that injury and come back even more stronger,'' he tweeted.

 Mohammed Siraj, Shardul Thakur, Deepak Chahar, Umran Malik and Kuldeep Sen will form the pace attack for the three-match ODI series against Bangladesh.